ab4d/Ab4d.SharpEngine.Samples.Web/Ab4d.SharpEngine.Samples.WebAssemblyDemo/README.md

 # Ab4d.SharpEngine WebAssembly demo for non-Blazor websites

-This sample shows how to create a .Net WebAssembly project with Ab4d.SharpEngine library that can be shown on a website that does not use Blazor WebAssembly clinet rendering.
+This sample shows how to create a .Net WebAssembly project with Ab4d.SharpEngine library that can be shown on a website that does not use Blazor WebAssembly client rendering.

-When using Ab4d.SharpEngine for browser, the development experience is the best when the library is used in Blazor WebAssembly project.
+When using Ab4d.SharpEngine for the browser the development experience is best when the library is used in a Blazor WebAssembly project.
 This is demonstrated by the [Ab4d.SharpEngine.Samples.BlazorWebAssembly project](../Ab4d.SharpEngine.Samples.BlazorWebAssembly/README.md).

-But to add 3D graphics to an existing website that does not use Blazor WebAssembly, then a .Net WebAssembly project needs to be created (TargetFramework is set to `net9.0-browser` and RuntimeIdentifier is set to `browser-wasm`).
+But to add 3D graphics to an existing website that does not use Blazor WebAssembly, then a .Net WebAssembly project needs to be created (`TargetFramework` is set to `net9.0-browser` and `RuntimeIdentifier` is set to `browser-wasm`).
 When such project is compiled, the WebAssembly (wasm) files are generated and they can be loaded in an existing website.

 For example, this solution shows how to show this WebAssembly project in: